sblanck/smagexp/README.md

 ```
 into the adress bar to access Galaxy running SMAGEXP.

-To get the last docker image of SMA
+To get the last docker image of SMAE

 The Galaxy Admin User has the username `admin@galaxy.org` and the password `admin`.
 In order to use some features of Galaxy, like import history, one has to be logged in with this username and password.